Types of Car Accidents

 In 2020, there were 4.6 million injuries due to non-work-related car accidents.
 If you were one of the millions of people injured in a car accident, you should consider filing a claim.
-However, the value of your claim is dependent on the type of car accident and the losses you suffered because of the accident.
+However, the value of your claim is dependent on the types of car accidents and the losses you suffered because of the accident.

 Keep reading to find out what type of accident is most like yours so you can have a better chance of winning your claim.